particle-iot/docs/src/content/hardware/migration-guides/msom-p2-migration-guide.md

 ### Sleep

-- In `HIBERNATE` sleep mode, the M-SoM and P2 can only be wakened via the `WKP` pin, however `WKP` is pin A7 the M-SoM (and B-SoM) but is pin D10 on the P2.
+- In `HIBERNATE` sleep mode, the M-SoM and P2 can only be wakened by certain pins

+- The `WKP` pin is A7 the M-SoM (and B-SoM) but is pin D10 on the P2.

 - In `HIBERNATE` sleep mode, certain pins on the M-SoM and P2 do not preserve `INPUT_PULLUP` or `INPUT_PULLDOWN` while asleep.
 See details below.